yutingcxiang/weather-app/README.md

 ## Node Weather

-A weather app for receiving current weather conditions.
+A weather app for current weather conditions.
 Enter a city to get current conditions and updated weather every 15 minutes.

 Built with [OpenWeatherMap](https://openweathermap.org/api).